 - Not Open Source (not everyone cares about this but I do)

 - Elements selection and settings UI is not well organized and at times confusing

 Live page editing all the time

 Elementor uses a live editing interface all the time.
-Elements can be dragged from the editing side bar into the live editor.
+Elements can be dragged from the editing sidebar into the live editor.
 This automatically brings up the element’s options panel.
 From there, the sky’s the limit.
 Every option you’re likely to need (and many you don’t) are in there.